 That said, try not to dwell on the past.
 Use your failures to propel you to success.
 Learn from your mistakes.
 Figure out why losing weight didn’t work.
 Find out why you still find it hard to save a bit of money every payday.
 Or why you can’t consistently stick to a good exercise routine.

-The bottom line is to make sure you follow through with your new year resolutions for 2021.
+The bottom line is to ensure you follow through with your new year resolutions.
 How?
 By following a habit change approach.
 If you work on your resolution daily for at least 18 to 254 days (2), you’re more likely to turn it into a routine.
 And if you continue following your new routine, then it’ll become second nature to you, thus ensuring you’ll achieve your goals!